Barton, Wisconsin: History

 The settlement of Barton began in 1845, when a land surveyor named Barton Salisbury arrived in the area from Mequon, and identified the rapids on the Milwaukee River as a potential source of hydropower.
 He built a sawmill, and soon other settlers arrived in the area, which was called Salisbury's Mills at the time.
 Salisbury went on to found the Village of Newburg before he died in a construction accident in 1849.

 In 1848, the state legislature created the Town of Newark from land that had previously been part of the Town of West Bend, and in 1853 the Washington County Board of Supervisors changed the name to the Town of Barton in honor of Barton Salisbury.

 Many sawmills and gristmills sprang up on the river in the town's early years, and by 1855, the town's population was over 1,000, making it larger than neighboring West Bend.
 The first settlers were predominantly German immigrant farmers.
 The first church was a German Methodist church established in 1850.
 In 1852, the non-German settlers in the town organized the Presbyterian Society of Newark.
 The first Roman Catholic service in the town was held on Christmas Day, 1857.
 On August 12, 1858, an Austrian missionary named Father Caspar Rehrl established the Roman Catholic Congregation of Sisters of St. Agnes in Barton and built the historic St. Agnes Convent and School.
 In its early years, the order was dedicated to education, and sisters worked in rural schools in Barton and surrounding communities.

-In 1925, the Village of Barton was incorporated out of some of the town's land.
+In April of 1925, the Village of Barton was incorporated out of some of the town's land.
+A vote was held in the Town of Barton to determine if a village should be incorporated on April 21st, 1925.
+The results of the vote were 134 in favor and 90 opposed.
+Later on September 12th, 1961 another vote was held in the city of West Bend and the village of Barton to determine if the village should consolidate into the city.
+The results in the village of Barton were 384 in favor and 187 opposed, while in West Bend it was 1,147 in favor and 643 opposed.
 The village was annexed by the City of West Bend on November 1, 1961.
 In the 21st century, much of the Town of Barton's land is used for agriculture.